astoilkov/main-thread-scheduling/readme.md

 The library ensures that:
 - the UI never freezes
-- the user's computer fans don't spin
+- the user's computer fan doesn't spin
 - it can be easily integrated in an existing code base

 This is accomplished through multiple strategies:
 - Stops task execution when user interacts with the UI.
-Using `navigator.scheduling.isInputPending()`.
-Fallbacks to using [IdleDeadline](https://developer.mozilla.org/en-US/docs/Web/API/IdleDeadline).
+Uses `navigator.scheduling.isInputPending()` and fallbacks to [IdleDeadline](https://developer.mozilla.org/en-US/docs/Web/API/IdleDeadline).
-- Global tasks queue.
+- Global queue.
 Multiple tasks are executed one by one so increasing the number of tasks doesn't degrade performance linearly.
 - Sorts tasks by importance.
 Sorts by [priority](#priorities) and gives priority to tasks requested later.
 - Urgent UI changes are given highest priority possible.
-Tasks with `user-visible` priority are optimized to deliver smooth UX by updating
+Tasks with `user-visible` priority are optimized to deliver smooth UX.
 - Considerate about your existing code.
 Tasks with `background` priority are executed last so there isn't some unexpected work that slows down the main thread after the background task is finished.

 ## Use Cases